Gaia Weiss

 Gaia Weiss (born 30 August 1991) is a French actress and model.
 Her filmography includes Mary Queen of Scots (2013), Vikings (2014–2015), Alien: Containment (2019), Meander (2020), La Révolution (2020), and Shepherd (2021).

 Early life

 Weiss was born in Paris, France, to parents Catherine and Alain Weiss.
 She has a brother named Auriel Weiss.
-Her paternal grandfather is the Alsatian chromotherapy co-developer and French Resistance member, Jean-Michel Weiss; her maternal side is Polish.
+Weiss is Jewish on her father's side, and her paternal grandfather, Jean-Michel Weiss, from Alsace, was an engineer, a co-developer of a chromotherapy treatment, and a French Resistance member during WWII.
+The maternal side of her family is Polish.
 She spent her childhood between France, England, and Poland.
 She speaks French, English, Polish, Italian, German, and Hebrew.

 At age three, Weiss began taking classical ballet lessons.
 She was inspired to act by the West End productions her great-uncle took her to see when she was living in London as a child, and started classes when she was seven.
 After finishing her baccalaureate, she attended the Cours Florent, and the London Academy of Music and Dramatic Art (LAMDA).